Accelerated MSN Program

 Who is this program for?

-We developed the Direct Entry MSN program to make it possible for non-BSN holders to obtain their MSN.
+We developed our accelerated nursing program in Wisconsin to make it possible for non-BSN holders to obtain their MSN.
 In fact, you must come from a non-nursing background to be eligible for the program.
-You will not earn a BSN but you will have a master’s degree in nursing upon your successful completion of the 19- to 21-month program.
-If you maintain a 3.0 GPA while in the program, we certify that you are academically eligible to sit for the NCLEX-RN licensure exam after graduation.
+You will not earn a BSN but you will have a master’s degree in nursing upon your successful completion of the five- to eight-semester program.
+If you graduate from the Direct Entry MSN program, you will be eligible to sit for the NCLEX-RN licensure exam after graduation.

 Can I work while in the program?